 |Did this page help you?
 Yes | No | Tell us about it...|

-When you write an application that calls the Amazon Elastic MapReduce (Amazon EMR) API, there are several concepts that apply regardless of whether you are calling the API directly using a Query request or are calling one of the wrapper functions of an SDK.
+When you write an application that calls the Amazon Elastic MapReduce (Amazon EMR) API, there are several concepts that apply when calling one of the wrapper functions of an SDK.

 For more information about the endpoints for Amazon EMR, see Regions and Endpoints in the Amazon Web Services General Reference.